artecs-group/RVfpga-sim-addons/README.md

 Finally, in the second semester, we will deliver a microcredential as part of a joint effort between UCM and [OpenChip](https://openchip.com/).
 You can find all the details here: [RISC-V: Arquitectura y diseño basado en cores comerciales VeeR sobre FPGA](https://riscv.fdi.ucm.es/).

-In addition to all these RVfpga-based materials, in this repository we also provide the materials used in another course (not RVfpga-based but only Ripes-based) instructed at the University Complutense of Madrid (UCM).

-+ Computer Fundamentals: This is a first-year course in the Computer Science degree program at UCM.
-In folder [Computer_Fundamentals](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Fundamentals) of this repository you can find all the materials used in the course.

 ## Papers and Presentations -- December-2024